antespi/weird_salads/README.md

 ## Fast user login

-All users needs to login into the application, so we can track all the operations that the user is performing We will use a 4-digit PIN code, unique per user, so the user can login very fast into the application.
+All users needs to login into the application, so we can track all the operations that the user is performing.
+We will use a 4-digit PIN code, unique per user, so the user can login very fast into the application.

 ## Automatic location selector

-The users can only access the application in the local network of the location, so the server will take only the information related with its location.
+The users can only access the application in the local network of the location, so the server will take only the information. related with its location.
 The users don't need to make any selection.
 Really we are not managing any location, simply we are including in each database the proper information.
 Manager users that belong to several locations will see the right information on each one, even though they use the same mobile device.